Assistance or Service Animals Policy

 - Outdoor animal solid waste must be immediately retrieved by the Student Partner or Handler, placed in a plastic bag and securely tied before being disposed of in an outside trash dumpster.

-- Service or Assistance Animals on campus are restricted to designated areas Check with the Housing Office for Specified boundaries and animal relief areas.
+- Service or Assistance Animals on campus are restricted to designated areas Check with the Community Life Office for specified boundaries and animal relief areas.

 - In the event that the student partner is not physically able to clean up after the animal, it is then the responsibility of the student partner to hire someone capable of cleaning up after the animal.
 Student partners may not hire their roommate, suitemate or any other Evangel student.
 The person cleaning up after the animal agrees to follow all policies laid out in this document and should abide by the following guidelines :